Ezeah/Kingdom-animalia/README.md

 # Kingdom-animalia
-This a program that that models the kingdom-Animalia in terms of classification using OOP in Javascript.
+This a program that models the kingdom-Animalia in terms of classification using OOP in Javascript.